 Hybrid AI Paradigm

 The basic concept of hybrid AI is that humanity will seek to take control of its own evolution by the application of genetic and cognitive sciences, which will expand to include computer science, robotics, AI and other inter-related disciplines, such as neurology.
-While this evolutionary process has the potential to be very rapid in comparison to Darwinian natural selection, it will still be subject to social acceptance, although this process itself may be subject to much change as the quality of life demands adapt to the needs of an increasing world population, dwindling natural resources and changing age demographics.
-So while the paradigm assumes natural selection may be superseded by evolution-by-design, in some sections of society, it is not assumed that 'survival-of-the-fittest' ceases to be a major factor in who lives and who dies, even although the criteria defining 'the fittest' may be very different in the future.
+While this evolutionary process has the potential to be very rapid in comparison to Darwinian natural selection, it will still be subject to social acceptance, although the process itself may be subject to much change as the quality of life demands adapt to the needs of an increasing world population, dwindling natural resources and changing age demographics.
+So while the paradigm assumes natural selection may be superseded by evolution-by-design, in some sections of society, it is not assumed that 'survival-of-the-fittest' ceases to be a major factor in who lives and who dies, even though the criteria defining 'the fittest' may be very different in some brave new world.